Getting to Know the Inflation Reduction Act

-This requires IRA-funded projects to use 100% domestic steel and iron, as well as a certain percentage of domestic components.
-Tax credits outlined by Section 45 of the IRA will be reduced to 2 percent if the project does not meet domestic content requirements.
+Requires IRA-funded projects to use 100% domestic steel and iron, as well as a certain percentage of domestic components.
+Tax credits outlined by Section 45 of the IRA will be reduced to 2 percent if the project does not meet domestic content requirements

-Energy communities include three types of geographic areas: (1) Brownfield sites, (2) Areas with previously significant employment related to the extraction, processing, transport, or storage of coal, oil, or natural gas, (3) Census tracts where a coal mine has closed, coal-fired generators have been retired, and adjacent census tracts.
+Three types of geographic areas: (1) A brownfield site.
+(2) An area with previously significant employment related to the extraction, processing, transport, or storage of coal, oil, or natural gas.
+(3) Census tracts where a coal mine has closed, coal-fired generators have been retired, and adjacent census tracts.

-A green bank is a mission-driven institution established to provide innovative financing to accelerate the transition to clean energy and combat climate change.
+A mission-driven institution established to provide innovative financing to accelerate the transition to clean energy and combat climate change.

 Renewable tax credits extended by the IRA for projects beginning construction before 2025 and phase out in 2032.
 The ITC and PTC have a base tax credit rate of 30 percent but can be increased by stacking/IRA “adders”.